avlunen/adivelog/README.md

 In this initial release (call it an alpha version), I have fixed some bugs of JDivelog.
 I also removed the dive planner/deco module from it; personally, I find "hobby" deco planners questionable, and there are many others out there.
 Instead, I have replaced it with a mapping feature (although the code is still here, but will be removed in the future); which means you can now create a map with your dive sites, provided you have added coordinates to your list of dive sites.

-The mapping module is done with JxBrowser (https://jxbrowser.support.teamdev.com/support/home), you need to download the JAR files from there, as they are to big to include them here.

 The software dependencies are as follows (none of these are included in this code repository):

 JFreeChart (https://www.jfree.org/)